 The three boat-related ones are great reminders of the times we've had – maybe they'll inspire you to try something different.

-After twelve years on boats we've experienced much - some funny, some frightening, some humbling.
+Throughout our years living on boats we experienced much - some funny, some frightening, some humbling.
 So if you want something different for your event or gathering, please give us a call.

 Outside a pub - not for the first time

 This photo, taken on the Kennet and Avon Canal, replaces one taken outside - wait for it..........